Yoctol/bottender/docs/migrating-v1.md

 ]);
 ```

-### Migrate to v1.x by `bottender-codemod`
+### Migrate to v1 by `bottender-codemod`

-[`bottender-codemod`](https://github.com/bottenderjs/bottender-codemod) is a command-line tool to help you change snake case in Bottender v0.x to camel case for Bottender v1.x.
-It helps you migrate the majority of your code to the camel case.
+[`bottender-codemod`](https://github.com/bottenderjs/bottender-codemod) is a command-line tool to help you modify your snake case code into the camel case for Bottender v1.
+This tool helps you migrate the majority of your code.

-Please remember to commit your current code before running [`bottender-codemod`](https://github.com/bottenderjs/bottender-codemod).
+> **Note:** Please make sure to commit your unmodified code before running [`bottender-codemod`](https://github.com/bottenderjs/bottender-codemod).

 ```js
 npx bottender-codemod camelcase <your_file_path>
 ```

-If you want to try it without file changed, you can dry run and print it with the following command.
+If you want to try it without files changed, you may dry run and print the result out with the `--dry` and `--print` options:

 ```js
 npx bottender-codemod camelcase <your_file_path> --dry --print